-- Other spices/herbs: Feel free to experiment slightly with the herbs and spices you add to your quinoa falafels.
-Paprika, turmeric, dill, coriander powder, etc., are all potential add-ins.
+- Other spices and herbs: Feel free to experiment slightly with the herbs and spices you add to your quinoa falafels.
+Paprika, turmeric, dill, coriander powder, etc. are all potential add-ins.

-- Baking powder: Around 1 tbsp added to the falafel mixture will result in lightly lighter, airier falafel.
+- Baking powder: Around 1 tablespoon added to the falafel mixture will result in slightly lighter, airy falafel.
 However, if you plan to include this, make sure to do so just before cooking them.
-It will lose potency if left in the chilled/frozen mixture.
+It will lose potency if left in the chilled mixture.

-- To add to the falafel pita: Alongside the veggies I’ve suggested, you could also add lettuce, pickled turnips, or even hummus (garlic or this sweet potato hummus).
+- To add to the falafel pita: Alongside the veggies I’ve suggested, you could also add lettuce, pickled onions, or even sweet potato hummus.

 You sure can.
 Just make sure to half the sauce too, if you’re making it.

-You can make air fryer falafel at 350F/175C for 14 minutes; no need to turn or shake.
+You can make air fryer falafel at 350F for 14 minutes; no need to turn or shake.
 I’ve experimented with both rolled and flattened shapes with no difference; however, if your air fryer rotates/moves while it cooks, then it may be best to flatten the falafel so they don’t roll around.

 I wouldn’t recommend it as the falafel mixture is too thick and won’t process properly in the machine.
 In fact, I used a blender this time and I don’t know what I was thinking, it didn’t move around well at all and I’ll definitely be going back to my food processor next time!

-- With a dip: You can serve these quinoa chickpea falafels as a snack with the dip of your choice; tzatziki, hummus, or just a little of the tahini sauce.
+- With a dip: You can serve these quinoa chickpea falafels as a snack with the dip of your choice like tzatziki, hummus, or just a little of the tahini sauce.

-- With salad: Swap out other proteins (or increase the protein) for these protein-packed vegan quinoa falafels, like simple lettuce salad, avocado corn salad, or even quinoa tabbouleh.
+- With salad: Swap out other proteins (or increase the protein) for these protein-packed vegan quinoa falafels like simple lettuce salad or avocado corn salad.

-- Falafel sides ideas: Side dishes such as Mediterranean quinoa salad, baked zucchini sticks, traditional Greek salad or balsamic marinade for grilled veggies are excellent choices for a well rounded meal.
+- Falafel sides ideas: Side dishes such as traditional Greek salad or balsamic grilled vegetables are excellent choices for a well rounded meal.